Can big fashion brands be eco-friendly and sustainable?

 In 1984, two young Frenchmen went on vacation in California and fell in love with the golden coast.
 The Marciano brothers decided to leave the idyllic Riviera and start a clothing company in Los Angeles.
 Their debut item was a pair of slim-fit ankle-length, stonewashed, three-zip jeans called Marylin.
 The stonewashed method was new and not in fashion, provoking criticism.
 They sent a pair of jeans accompanied by a handwritten note to some carefully selected department store buyers.
 Bloomingdales loved their product and ordered twenty-four pairs.
 The unique style and sexy cut of Guess jeans were sold out in a few hours.
 That was only the beginning; now, they are available at department stores and malls worldwide.

-What Guess is doing to make eco-friendly and sustainable fashion
+What GUESS is doing to make eco-friendly and sustainable fashion

 All in all, it’s good news that big brands are making efforts to change and adapt their production methods with the goal of protecting the planet.